Andrew Myler

+Andrew Myler (born 2 December 1975) is an Irish former footballer, and former manager of UCD.
+Myler left UCD at the end of the 2023 campaign, after the club was relegated back to the First Division.

 Playing career

-He began his professional career at UCD where he made his League debut at St. James's Gate F.C. on 9 January 1994.
+He began his professional career at UCD where he made his League debut at St. James's Gate on 9 January 1994.
 He scored his first league goal on his first start at Longford Town on 27 March 1994.
 His first league hat trick was against Finn Harps on 6 September 1996.

 He also played for Newry Town, Monaghan United, Athlone Town, Waterford United and Drogheda United before Longford.
 He claims that his happiest days as a footballer came with Drogheda United where he has officially been accepted into the club's hall of fame.
 He is now known as a legend in Drogheda and his name is still sung week in week out by the Drogheda fans.

-Andy was signed by Shamrock Rovers from Longford Town in July 2006 making his debut against Galway United on 4 August.
+Myler was signed by Shamrock Rovers from Longford Town in July 2006 making his debut against Galway United on 4 August.